Homeowners lose as insurers get tough

-But finding damaged foundations and no up-to-date scope of works, he questioned IAG at his lawyer's insistence and learned they would not cover a rebuild, even in case of fire.
+Finding damaged foundations and no up-to-date scope of works, he questioned IAG at his lawyer's insistence and learnt it would not cover a rebuild, even in case of fire.

 He cancelled the sale, despite having paid for a property inspection and legal fees.